theneva/jest-project-stuff/README.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

-Interestingly, this project works if you change the `projects` field to also include `packages/b`:
+Interestingly, this project works if you change the `projects` field to also include `packages/b`, even though `packages/b` has no Jest config:

 ```diff
 -      "packages/a"